ChahwanSong/dms-frontend/docs/services/repository.md

 ### Status and log updates

 `set_status` and `append_log` load the `TaskRecord`, mutate its status or log list, update the `updated_at` timestamp, and call `save` to persist the changes.
+Log entries are recorded with an ISO 8601 timestamp prefix based on the configured timezone (Asia/Seoul by default) in the form `<timestamp>,<message>` so readers can display when each event was written.
 Because `save` rewrites the primary store and refreshes the index memberships, the indexes stay in sync automatically.

 ## Query capabilities